 Skip to main content

-It was truly a heartbreaking moment for Webber and his “Fab Five” teammates but one that actually should have never even taken place given what transpired just six seconds earlier.
+It was heartbreaking for Webber and his “Fab Five” teammates.
+However, it actually should’ve never occurred, given what transpired just six seconds earlier.

 Chris Webber led the Michigan Wolverines to their second straight NCAA title game in 1993

-As for Webber on an individual level, he had a phenomenal campaign, leading the Wolverines in both scoring (19.2) and rebounding (10.1), which earned him consensus First-Team All-American honors.
+As for Webber, on an individual level, he had a phenomenal campaign.
+The forward led the Wolverines in both scoring (19.2) and rebounding (10.1), which earned him consensus First-Team All-American honors.

-After disposing of 16th-seeded Coastal Carolina in the opening round of the NCAA tourney, Michigan survived a nail-biter in the round of 32 against UCLA before defeating George Washington in the Sweet 16.
-The Wolverines then dispatched Temple in the Elite Eight to earn a spot in the Final Four for the second consecutive year, where they defeated Kentucky to secure their spot in the national title game against North Carolina.
+After disposing of 16th-seeded Coastal Carolina in the NCAA tourney’s opening round, Michigan survived a nail-biter in the round of 32 against UCLA before defeating George Washington in the Sweet 16.
+The Wolverines dispatched Temple in the Elite Eight to earn a spot in the Final Four for the second consecutive year.
+There, they defeated Kentucky to secure a spot in the national title game against North Carolina.

 The infamous Chris Webber timeout for the Michigan Wolverines should never have taken place

 So here’s what went down for those who may not remember.
 With 19 seconds remaining in the game, North Carolina held a 72-71 lead as Tar Heels forward Pat Sullivan went to the free-throw line.
-He made the first to give UNC a two-point lead but missed the second, at which point Webber pulled down the rebound.
+He made the first to give UNC a two-point lead but missed the second.
+Webber pulled down the rebound.

 Stats courtesy of Sports Reference